-The Internship Coordinator will contact you by phone to verify the internship and to complete a short Safety Assessment form.
+The Internship Coordinator will contact you by phone to verify the internship.

 Individual Employer Job Fair

 On-campus recruiting table(s) for employers wishing to fill multiple positions

 Opening a new store or branch?
 Need to fill multiple positions?
 Consider an individual employer job fair.
 Tables are available to employers meeting eligibility requirements on a first-come, first-serve basis.
 Cost is $50* per table/per day and includes two chairs.
 Recruiting on campus requires the completion of the PVCC On-Campus Recruiting Agreement, Facility Use Agreement, and Certificate of Insurance, which may take time to process.
 The Facility Use Agreement will be provided by Fiscal Office once the following have been completed.